kallioaa/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ## Database

 The ImageChatter is using a SQLite database for storing all the information.
-Dao class initializes the database (tables) and holds information about the session -- database password etc. After this, all communcation with the database is done by the FileDaoUsers, FileDaoImages and FileDaoChats classes.
+Dao class initializes the database (tables) and holds information about the session -- database password etc. Dao will initialize a new database only if it does not exist already.
+The commands for creating the tables are included in *src/main/resources/database/tables.sql*.
+After this, all communcation with the database is done by the FileDaoUsers, FileDaoImages and FileDaoChats classes.

-The methods communicating with the database all initialize and closes the connection to the database, so there is now connection left open.
+Methods communicating with the database all initialize and closes the connection to the database, so there is now connection left open.
 Try-with-resources structure is used in every connection and statement which is recommended by Oracle.

+### Closer look into the databse

 ## Core operations